-Email marketing is a way to stay in touch and build relationships with your customer base; using email to promote your products and services, provide value to your customers and develop relationships with potential new customers.
+You can use email marketing to promote your products and services, provide value to your customers and develop relationships with potential customers.

-With email marketing, you’re connecting with the people that want to hear from you because they provided their email address when they visited your website or through your social media channels.
+With email marketing, you’re connecting with the people that want to hear from you because they provided their email addresses when they visited your website or through your social media channels.

 5 Best Email Marketing Tools for Small Businesses, Solopreneurs, and Freelancers

 ConverKit is an email marketing service I use for my client projects.
 It’s a platform that targets professional bloggers, authors, and other creatives.

 ConvertKit offers landing pages, email automation, easy subscription management, responsive customer support, and an easy-to-use interface.

 Customizations of forms are a bit tricky and more suited to someone who has a basic knowledge of HTML code, which can be a bit challenging for a beginner.